RakhithJK/dbeaver-dbeaver-wiki/How-to-Import-License.md

 *Invalid subscription*

-*Can`t find subscription information for license ‘DB-821MPZFO-ZA8W’.*
+*Can`t find the subscription information for license ‘DB-821MPZFO-ZA8W’.*

 *Check your internet connection and/or firewall settings and restart application.*